 - Psychiatric malpractice

 There are many more examples of medical malpractice.
-No matter how you were harmed by the treatment rendered by a medical professional, contact a Baltimore medical malpractice attorney from Cohen & Dwin today.
+Some medical errors result in death; the loss of a loved one is difficult; especially if it is unexpected.
+However, our wrongful death lawyers will fight in memory of your loved one.
+No matter how you were harmed by the treatment rendered by a medical professional, contact a Baltimore personal injury attorney from Cohen & Dwin today.
 We can discuss your case for free and help you fight for the compensation and justice you deserve.

 Medical Malpractice Statute of Limitations in Maryland